Parks and Recreation - Historic Sahuaro Ranch

 Join us for our work days to socialize and ask rose questions of our certified rosarians.

 Help keep the rose garden looking beautiful!
 The Rose Garden Deadheaders help keep the rose bushes in the Ranch's historical area looking great throughout the year.
-This important team of volunteers "deadhead" the bushes, removing the spent blooms.
+This important team of volunteers weed, prune, and/or "deadhead" the bushes, removing the spent blooms.
 Volunteers can help with any part of the Ranch's rose garden or be assigned to a small part to be responsible for.
 Volunteers choose the best time in their schedules to visit the garden and "deadhead."
 Enjoy the beautiful garden, meet new people and learn from certified rosarians.
-Come to the "meeting" to see what it is all about and have some fun too.
+Come to the meeting to see what it is all about and have some fun too.
 This group is part of the Rose Society of Glendale.
 For more information, contact Laura Hirsch at 602-920-1697 or email@example.com, or call the park at 623-930-4201.